Wilsonkho/genderequalitymap/README.md

 2.	open browser and go to localhost:8910

-Demo: https://github.com/Wilsonkho/genderequalitymap (not loading properly)
+Demo: https://github.com/Wilsonkho/genderequalitymap (not loading properly).
+Please download and open in browser until bug fix.